 The remainder of the site was sold in a strategic process, co-ordinated by the SOG Fusion team, to bring even more new businesses and new jobs to the location.
 Today, Londoneast-uk sits at the heart of a site where a major new Hollywood-style film studio will be situated.
 Europe’s largest data centre is under construction along with a regional headquarters for the Trade Union, Unite.
 A hotel and pub/restaurant have been built on the site along with an educational campus for University Technical College, Elutec.

-SOG also played a pivotal role in securing a deal with University College London to create a prestigious state-of-the-art research laboratory at Londoneast-uk for UCL’s PEARL (Person-Environment-Activity Research Laboratory) – a unique facility that will explore the ways in which people interact with their environment.
+SOG also played a pivotal role in securing a deal with University College London to create a prestigious state-of-the-art research laboratory at Londoneast-uk for UCL’s PEARL (Person-Environment-Activity Research Laboratory).
+This unique facility will explore the ways in which people interact with their environment.
 The investment involved is in the region of £500m.

 Overall, the regeneration programme in Dagenham has seen SOG help to attract over £2billion of inward investment to the site.